sananbsd2018/blynkkk/README.md

-Installing Blynk Server on Ubuntu Cloud Server [Digital Ocean VPS] If you are planning to install Blynk Server on any ubuntu server, then here is a step by step instruction on how to do that.
+Installing Java on Ubuntu Server (Requied for Blynk Server) Blynk server needs Java to work.
+So we need to install Java JDK by executing below commands on Ubuntu server.